w3c/wg-effectiveness/CSI.md

 **Internationalisation**

 These will be an important consideration for any specification dealing with user-facing components - interfaces or information ultimately presented to users.

 **Architecture**

 This is an important consideration for any specification.
 Inventing a new architecture imposes a significant barrier to developers learning to use the technology, and choices between existing architectural patterns can have significant consequences including for the other aspects mentioned here

 **Privacy**

 **Security**

 These aspects should be reviewed for almost any specification from protocols to user interfaces - there are many ways to go wrong for one or both of these requirements in almost all areas of development.

 In some cases a working group will also need regulation and policy expertise.
 For example payment is subject to strict and widely varied regulatory frameworks, so understanding that variety is important to develop technology that can be successfully deployed.

 It is helpful to have more than one perspective in any area where there is scope for different interpretation, rather than assuming a single embedded expert will always produce the right answer to a given question.

-### Strong Leadership
+### Diplomatic Leadership

 Effective leadership is key to a successful working group.
 Chairs should have technical understanding of their group's topic, they should have a drive to complete the work and the skills to encourage their group members to work on their scoped specifications.
 They should be organised and approachable.
 Chairs should also be fair and accepting of all groups members.